xenophonlabs/crvUSDrisk/README.md

 We provide sample simulation results for the `baseline` scenario in [this](https://drive.google.com/drive/folders/13f6Z8FHI-NTGIbm67hdHpm2Q_IIq9sIs?usp=sharing) google drive.
 Please download it into the root directory and ensure you are using local results in `./app/app.py`.

 ## Running Simulations

+### In the Dashboard

+Select a `scenario`, `market`, and number of iterations (model runs) for you scenario and click the simulate button.
+Your terminal will begin to print the logs for the simulation.

+*Simulations may take a long time to finalize; by default, multiprocessing will be applied using all your machine's processors*.

+### In a Script

 Alternatively, you may run a simulation via the `scripts/sim.py` script as follows: